Professional Employer Organization (PEO) License

 6. The controlling person has violated a provision of the Oklahoma Professional Employer Organization Recognition and Registration Act.

 The RIS Division will contact the applicant via email to request any missing information.
-No response to our request within 30 days may result in the application being denied without further notice.
+No response to our request within 30 days may result in the application being denied without further notice and registration may expire naturally.